oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

-Every time when behat runs a new feature, application state is reset to default (see [Feature isolation](./behat-tests.md#feature-isolation) for more information): there is only one admin user, one organization, one business unit and default roles in database.
+Every time when behat runs a new feature, application state is reset to default (see [Feature isolation](./behat-tests.md#feature-isolation) for more information): there is only one admin user, one organization, one business unit and default roles in the database.

 The feature tests must rely on data that is available in the application after the oro:install command execution.
 In most cases, this is not enough.